PFAS analysis script

 (If you already know that certain targets / suspects must be present as homologue series, you can include this information directly in the target list.
 Namely, add the relevant series unit molecular formula into the field homol_unit of a compound.
 Then, to ONLY annotate target/suspect screening information to the profiles when the screened peaks are also part of such series and their specified units, enable Only tag screening results to profiles if ... in the advanced parameter section of the mentioned homologue series settings.)

-First, define a → method setup to include MS/MS scans in your project calculation.
-Then, provided you have molecular formulas for your MS/MS fragments of interest, convert these to m/z values for the relevant ESI adducts of interest, e.g., with → this tool.
-Please mind not to insert neutral masses here.
-Finally, use these fragment m/z values for the specification of MS2_masses in the comparison editor (as an R vector with comma-separated numeric m/z values, cp. above section on script inclusion to view the correct coding).
+To use this annotation, and provided you have molecular formulas for your MS2 fragments of interest, convert these to m/z values for the relevant ESI adducts of interest, e.g., with → this tool.
+Use these fragment m/z values for the specification of the MS2_masses in the comparison editor (as an R vector with comma-separated numeric m/z values, cp. above section on script inclusion to view the correct coding).
+Please mind to not use neutral masses for this.
+Furthermore, make sure the MS2 extraction is set to yes in the Workflow options.

 Other steps